Cache Miss Estimation for Non-Stationary Request Processes: Introduction

 Since the early days of the Web, cache servers have been used to provide users faster document retrieval while saving network resources.
 In recent years, there has been a renewed interest in the study of these systems, since they are the building bricks of \emph{Content Delivery Networks} (CDNs), a key component of today's Internet.
 In fact, these systems handle nowadays around $60\%$ of all video traffic, and it is predicted that this quantity will increase to more than $70\%$ by 2019~\cite{cisco2015cisco}.
 Caches also play an important role in the emergent \emph{Information Centric Networking} (ICN) architecture, that incorporates them ubiquitously into the network in order to increase its overall capacity~\cite{ahlgren2012survey}.

-In order to improve network efficiency, cache servers are placed close to the users, storing a subset of the \emph{catalog} of available documents.
-Upon a user request for a document: \begin{itemize} \item If the document is already stored in the cache, then the cache uploads it directly to the user, without connecting to the repository server.
+In order to improve network efficiency, cache servers are placed close to the users, and store a subset of the \emph{catalog} of available documents.
+Upon a user request for a document: \begin{itemize} \item If the document is already stored in the cache, then the cache uploads it directly to the user.
+This event is called a \emph{cache hit}.

-\item Otherwise, the request is forwarded to the repository server, which uploads a copy to the user, and possibly to the cache for future requests.
+\item Else, the request is forwarded to the repository server, which uploads a copy to the user, and possibly to the cache for future requests.
 This event is called a \emph{cache miss}. \end{itemize}

-Since the cost of storage is a constraint, the cache can contain only a fraction of the catalog, and needs to eliminate some documents to obtain free space for new ones.
-Since the cache must decide to do so in real time, it uses simple elimination heuristics, called \emph{cache eviction policies}.
+Since the cost of storage is a constraint, each cache contains only a fraction of the document catalog, and needs to eliminate some documents to free space for new ones.
+Since the caches must decide to do so in real time, they use simple distributed elimination algorithms, called \emph{cache eviction policies}.

+Hereafter, we will focus our efforts on the \emph{Least Recently Used} (LRU) cache eviction policy.
 To simplify the analysis, we will assume that all documents have the same size, and therefore that the disk of the cache can be represented as a list of documents of size $\CSz \geq 1$.

-We will here focus our efforts on the \emph{Least Recently Used} (LRU) cache eviction policy.
-It evicts content upon a user request as follows (see Figure~\ref{fig:lru_cache}): \begin{itemize} \item If the document is already stored in the cache, then it is moved to the front of the list, while all documents that were in front of it are shifted down by one slot. \item Otherwise, a copy of the requested document is downloaded from the server and placed at the front of the list, while all documents which were already in the list are shifted down by one slot except the last document which is eliminated. \end{itemize}

-Intuitively, this simple policy works well, since highly requested documents should stay near the front of the list, whereas unpopular ones should be quickly eliminated.
+The LRU policy evicts content upon a user request as follows (see Fig.~\ref{fig:lru_cache}): \begin{itemize} \item If the requested document is already stored in the cache, then it is moved to the front of the list, while all documents which were in front of it are shifted down by one slot. \item Else, a copy of the requested document is downloaded from the server and placed at the front of the list, while all documents which were already in the list are shifted down by one slot except the last one which is eliminated. \end{itemize} Intuitively, this simple policy should perform well, since highly requested documents should stay near the front of the list, whereas unpopular ones should be quickly eliminated.

 Early theoretical studies on LRU caching performance further assumed that the catalog is fixed and finite, and that documents there have each an intrinsic probability to be requested independently, thus defining a popularity distribution.
 The request process is then modeled as an \iid sequence, where at each time step a document is requested according to its popularity.
 This framework is commonly referred to as the \emph{Independent Reference Model} (IRM) in the literature, see for instance~\cite{fricker2012versatile}.